Shoe lifts seem to be a bit of a rage lately.

 If you have a limb length discrepancy that is quite large then an insert will not do anything and your shoes will have to be built up to address the large difference.
 This is a key factor.
 Adding a lift under your heel will cause your gastroc to shorten.

 Remember that anything you put into your shoes will actually make them tighter and they usually can not have more than 2cm within them before they become uncomfortable.

-If you need a heel lift, remember that it should only be a temporary fix because a long term heel lift is not going to solve the issue, which is usually tight calf muscles.
+If you need a heel lift, remember that it should only be a temporary fix because a long term heel lift is not going to solve the issue.
 The lift just makes the problem more tolerable because it is keeping your calf in the position that it has always liked- being tight!

 If you think you need any shoe lifts then the best person to advise is a foot health professional.
 Choosing wrongly can cause damage, so be careful.